-The Group's total SME loans have grown at a CAGR of 20.5% from 31 December 2015 to 31 December 2022.
-On a BRSA Bank-only basis, the Group's share of SME loans as a percentage of business loans has decreased from 57.1% as of

-31 December 2015 to 39.3% as of 31 December 2022, compared to a decrease in the overall banking sector in Türkiye from 38.3% to 31.5% as of such dates according to the BRSA, both reflecting in part the impact of the depreciation of the Turkish Lira (which resulted from foreign currency loans, which primarily are made to large corporate and commercial businesses, increasing in Turkish Lira equivalent).
-The Bank experienced high SME loan growth, growing the volume of its SME loans from approximately TL 20 billion as of 31 December 2015 to TL 88 billion as of 31 December 2022 with a market share of 5.2% as of 30 November 2022 according to the bank-only financials published in the Public Disclosure Platform (www.kap.gov.tr).
-Accordingly, the Group's SME loan book has grown significantly without experiencing a disproportionate decrease in the overall asset quality of its SME customers while the SME banking coverage ratio, which is the percentage of SME NPLs that can be covered with the Group's SME provisions, decreased from 74.7% as of 31 December 2015 to 82.8% as of 31 December 2022.
-The Group's gross NPLs have increased since 31 December 2015, from TL 806 million to TL 3.1 billion as of 31 December 2022, and its NPL ratio has increased from 4.4% to 4.6% during the same period.
-The increases in the Group's gross NPLs and NPL ratio during such period primarily resulted from the slowdown in certain sectors in Türkiye (such as tourism, construction and energy) due to the political and economic environment, which deterioration might continue to negatively impact the NPL ratio of the banking sector in general and the Bank in particular.
+On a BRSA Bank-only basis, the Group's share of SME loans as a percentage of business loans has decreased from 57.1% as of 31 December 2015 to 37.6% as of 31 December 2023, compared to a decrease in the overall banking sector in Türkiye from 38.3% to 34.0% as of such dates according to the BRSA, both reflecting in part the impact of the depreciation of the Turkish Lira (which resulted from foreign currency loans, which primarily are made to large corporate and commercial businesses, increasing in Turkish Lira equivalent).
+The Bank experienced high SME loan growth, growing the volume of its SME loans to TL 118.8 billion as of 31 December 2023 with a market share of 4.22% as of such date according to the bank-only financials published in the Public Disclosure Platform (www.kap.gov.tr).
+Accordingly, the Group's SME loan book has grown significantly without experiencing a disproportionate decrease in the overall asset quality of its SME customers while the SME banking coverage ratio, which is the percentage of SME NPLs that can be covered with the Group's SME provisions, stood at 2.8% as of 31 December 2023.
+The Group's gross NPLs have decreased since 31 December 2021, from TL 4.0 billion to TL 2.9 billion as of 31 December 2023, and its NPL ratio has decreased from 8.32% to 2.46% during the same period.
+These decreases in the Group's gross NPLs and NPL ratio during such period primarily resulted from the decreases in the Group's gross NPLs and NPL ratio during such period, which primarily resulted from regulations on monetary policies and restrictions in lending, as well as close management of the loan portfolio.

-As of 31 December 2022, the Group's SME banking operations had loans and receivables of TL 64.1 billion, which represented 18.2% of the Group's total loans and receivables.
-As of such date: (a) the Group's loans and receivables from customers of small enterprises (with annual turnover of less than TL 12.0 million) was TL 31.0 billion, (b) total time deposits and demand deposits from the Small Enterprises sub-segment were TL 6.6 billion and TL 10.6 billion, respectively, (c) the Group's loans and receivables from the medium enterprises sub-segment was TL 33.0 billion and (d) the total amount of time deposits and demand deposits from the medium enterprises sub-segment was TL 10.1 billion and TL 10.7 billion, respectively.
+As of 31 December 2023, the Group's SME banking operations had loans and receivables of TL 104.4 billion, which represented 18.2% of the Group's total loans and receivables.
+As of such date: (a) the Group's loans and receivables from customers of small enterprises (with annual turnover of less than TL 12.0 million) was TL 54.1 billion, (b) total time deposits and demand deposits from the Small Enterprises sub-segment were TL 17.9 billion and TL 19.5 billion, respectively, (c) the Group's loans and receivables from the medium enterprises sub-segment was TL 50.3 billion and (d) the total amount of time deposits and demand deposits from the medium enterprises sub-segment was TL 24.7 billion and TL 17.7 billion, respectively.